glowkeeper/arweaveFilmPosterArchive/README.md

 (If you do not want to include adult films, supply the `-p` argument.
 If you do not want video releases, supply the `-m` argument).

 The final step of the script uses [hooverd](https://github.com/samcamwilliams/hooverd) to push some generated html to [Arweave](https://www.arweave.org).
-If all has gone well, the script will output a transaction key from [Arweave](https://www.arweave.org).
+The script will output a transaction key from [Arweave](https://www.arweave.org).
 It will look like this:

 ```
 Transaction jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY dispatched to arweave.net:443 with response: 200.
 ```

-Once the transaction has been mined, you can load it in a browser. e.g, [https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY](https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY)
+Once the transaction has been mined, you can load it in a browser. e.g, [https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY](https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY).

 To check the status of a transaction, e.g. `jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY`, load the following: [https://arweave.net/tx/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY](https://arweave.net/tx/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY) - if that had not yet been mined, it would've returned `Pending` (it can take up to 10 minutes to mine [Arweave](https://www.arweave.org) transactions).